 Purpose

 On the other hand, MOUs record agreements that are not necessarily legally binding.
 Parties use them to mark a commercial partnership rather than to create legal obligations.
 Specifically, MOUs may be used to define the goals and roles of parties in a commercial partnership.
-Generally, breaches do not have legal consequences and it is up to the parties to resolve disputes.
+Generally, breaches do not have legal consequences, and it is up to the parties to resolve disputes.

 Certain and Complete

-Because contracts are formal agreements that create legal obligations, they must have an agreed-upon exchange of promises.
-For example, in a supplier contract, the supplier promises supplies and, in return, the buyer promises money.
-If the buyer does not promise anything in return for the supplies, the contract is not enforceable.
+On the other hand, as contracts are formal agreements that create legal obligations, they must have an agreed-upon exchange of promises.
+For example, in a supplier contract, the supplier promises supplies, and in return, the buyer promises money.
+However, if the buyer does not promise anything in return for the supplies, the contract is not enforceable.

 Key Takeaways

-When initiating a business partnership, it is useful to use an MOU to outline the framework of that partnership.
-Using an MOU will help ensure all parties have the same expectations and are aware of their responsibilities.
-An MOU is unique to each partnership, and typically outlines what the parties have negotiated, including common goals and responsibilities.
+When initiating a business partnership, it is helpful to use a memorandum of understanding (MOU) to outline the framework of that partnership.
+While, in most cases, an MOU will not legally bind a party to the terms and conditions contained within the document, they are still a vital tool for businesses to help ensure all parties have the same expectations and are aware of their responsibilities.
+An MOU is unique to each partnership and typically outlines what the parties have negotiated, including common goals and responsibilities.

 We appreciate your feedback – your submission has been successfully received.